jonsaldivar/GAME2338/reviews/reviewtwo.md

 ## Rating

-- I rate this game from 1 to 10 lanterns
+- I rate this game from 1 to 10 :izakaya_lantern: (lanterns)
-- This game gets a 9/10 latern rating.
+- This game gets a 9/10 :izakaya_lantern: rating.

 ## Summary